-There have been a lot of questions sent to use regarding what we think the best gun cleaning solvents are.
-In this review, we’ll take a look at the most popular options used by the pros.
+We’ve received many questions about what we think the best gun cleaning solvents are.
+In this review from our site, we’ll take a look at the most popular options used by the pros.
 The vast majority of gun cleaning kits do not include a gun cleaning solvent, so you will need to purchase this separately.

 When looking at gun cleaning solvents you need to consider several important factors.
 A quick clean with a bore snake will only require a dab of CLP to clean your firearm.
 However, doing a full clean will require different oils and cleaners and we will cover the best gun cleaner lubricants and protectors and you’ll learn why they are the best.